majuss/ecoevolpara/Documentation/geneious.md

 ## Set up the Geneious License Server (Beagle)

 This Tutorial will guide you from the start to set up the geneious license server on a completely new machine.
 It requires you in the first place to create a virtual machine with Debian Jessie.
 Jessie because in the later releases, software which is required by the geneious license server was removed from Debian.
 So you need an Debian running a 3.X Kernel.
-INSERT LINK TO STABLE VM
+It is recommended [to use a virtual machine].

 Inside of the Debian stable VM you need to download the server software:
 ```
 wget http://www.geneious.com/installers/licensingUtility/2_0_3/GeneiousLicenseServer_linux64_2_0_3_with_jre.sh/
 ```

 Then start the script with root priveleages.
 During the installing process you will be asked for the license key.
 It is located in our KeePassX-database.
 All other option can be left at default.
-The license-server is now installed in /path/to/ INSERT PATH TO LICENSESERVER
+The license-server is now installed in `/usr/local`

 ## Setup the mysql database-server